jakejakejake99/economics/fed funds forecast_error/README.md

-# readme for forecast accuracy experiment using error_data.dta
+# readme for forecast accuracy experiment using data_figure1.dta

 **Attribution:**
 This project adapts the forecast comparison framework and data structure conventions from: